 Following the recommendation of the Pay SEG on September 12th 2022 the submitter would like to request the following change to the camt.011 Modify Limit message.

 Optionally include at the same level as message component <New Limit Value Set>, the difference between the previous amount of money of the limit and the new amount of money of the limit.
+The new message component should be named <Increase Decrease Amount>.

+In addition to the above, the Pay SEG requested a new optional message component <Old Limit Value> to carry the previous amount of money of the limit. <Old Limit Value> should also be at the same level as <New Limit Value Set>.

+A rule should also be implemented to ensure that <Old Limit Value> and <Increase Decrease Amount> are mutually exclusive.

 Purpose of the change: